 Finally, some last words from his biographer, Hunaker: “Chopin is the open door to music.
 Chopin invented many new harmonic devices; he unties the chord that was restrained within the octave leading it into the dangerous but delectable land of extended harmonies.
 And how he chromaticized the prudish, rigid garden of German harmony, how he moistened it with flashing changeful waters until it grew bold and brilliant with promise.”

-Here are a few of his waltzes.
+To end this verbal and musical concert, here are a few of his waltzes.